tilfin/nmpriq/README.md

 The dequeue order is higher priority and enqueued order.
 A default prority is 10.

+'item1' is enqueued first with defalut prority.

     $ curl -X POST \
         -H 'Content-Type: application/json' \
         -d '{"key":"item1"}' \
         http://localhost:<port>/<queueName>
     {"message":"success"}

+'item2' is enqueued second with prority is 50.

     $ curl -X POST \
         -H 'Content-Type: application/json' \